rs-wilson/rs-wilson.github.io/_pages/games.md

 ### [Hostargo](https://docs.google.com/document/d/1wq_7NfL8TqmlU-XkRmGhMqxeM1OJgu1plZb5UEipLGg/)
 My white whale project of many years, I have poured my best ideas and hardest effort into forging the best TTRPG I can.
 And it's not finished.
 But, feel free to check out what I have, and follow me on our [blog](/blog) as I explore the last legs of this epic journey.

+## Design Musings
+I have been designing games as a hobbiest for over two decades.
+I've tried to record some of my best thoughts over at my [blog](/blog/categories/#game-design)!